Mannes was established in 1916 by two exceptional

 In 1916, they established the David Mannes Music School on East 70th Street.
 Clara was its dynamic administrator; David was its inspiration.
 Among the first faculty hired was the noted Swiss-born composer and philosopher Ernest Bloch.

-Teachers at Mannes in the 1930s and 1940s included the conductor George Szell, the composers Georges Enesco and Bohuslav Martinů, and Hans Weisse, a student of the highly influential German theorist Heinrich Schenker.
+Teachers at Mannes in the 1930s and 1940s included the conductor George Szell, the composers Georges Enesco and Bohuslav Martinů, and Hans Weisse, a student of the highly influential Viennese theorist Heinrich Schenker.
 Weisse's pioneering work helped make Mannes the American home of Schenkerian theory.

 In 1940, Leopold Mannes, son of David and Clara, left the Kodak research laboratories to become first the director and then the president of Mannes College.
 In 1953, President Mannes and the school's director, Felix Salzer, obtained a charter from the State of New York.
 Mannes became a degree-granting college with the mission of preparing talented young musicians to become professional performers and teachers.
 The name of the institution was changed to the Mannes College of Music.

 Salzer organized Mannes' signature curriculum, the Techniques of Music program, which was further developed under the long-term leadership of the noted theorist Carl Schachter, Salzer's student and eventual colleague.
 During these years, Mannes saw many of its students rise to stardom, including Burt Bacharach, Julius Rudel, Eugene Istomin, and George Rochberg.
 In the 1960s, Richard Goode, Murray Perahia, and Frederica von Stade all graduated from Mannes in the same class.
 In later years, Semyon Bychkov, Michel Camilo, JoAnn Falletta, Tim Page, Shulamit Ran, Lara St. John, and numerous other alumni went on to achieve prominence.